by Liz Drury

-This was only a couple of months before we moved back to the UK, and as we were preparing to return I began planning how I would continue my voice acting career once I got home.
+This was only a couple of months before we moved back to the UK, and as we were preparing to return I began planning how I would continue my voice over career once I got home.

 In America we had a walk-in wardrobe that I used as my studio, but in England we have no such luxury!
 I toyed with the idea of building a booth but knew we didn’t really have the skills or the time to do it properly.
 Instead I started looking at pre-fabricated booths, but they are a lot of money.
 However, second hand booths do pop up for sale more often than you’d think.
 I found mine on eBay – and it was the second one I’d bid on in the space of about a month…

 I returned to the UK in the summer of 2014 and continued my voice acting career almost without a break.
 I had a part-time job at the local 6th form college to return to, so for the next three years I worked there for 15 hours a week, and the rest of the time I devoted to voiceover.
 However, my clients were never aware that I wasn’t a full time voiceover artist.
 By working early in the morning and late at night, and answering emails on my phone when I was at work, I created the impression that I was always there for them.